-- Don’t talk the bouncers at the front, especially not in your native tongue – they will think your just a snaphappy tourist.
+- Don’t talk the bouncers at the front, especially not in your native tongue – they will think you’re just a snaphappy tourist.
 Unless you’re turned away immediately, they will probably ask you in German how many?
-Go up in twos and simply reply zwei.
+Go up in twos and simply reply “zwei”.

 - Look them in the eye, and remain cool and collected like you are a regular to the club.

-- If you do get in, stay calm and silent until your entrance fee is paid (the ticket sellers are equally as judgemental).
+- If you do get in, stay calm until your entrance fee is paid (the ticket sellers appeared to embrace the scrutiny also).

 - Once in and ready to let loose, be ready to experience a night/day/afternoon/weekend like no other.